 For common colds with a moderate cough, runny nose or sore throat, antibiotics are not usually necessary and should not be prescribed just in case.
 With conditions such as sinusitis, tonsillitis or urinary tract infections, an antibiotic is sometimes necessary - however, serious infections, such as pneumonia triggered by bacteria or a kidney infection, must be treated with an antibiotic.
 Whenever antibiotics are taken, it is important that the intestines are supported with sufficient good bacteria that occur naturally in the human intestine.
-Supplementing good gut bacteria in sufficient quantities is also a crucial factor here: Probiotic bacteria are most effective in the 24 hours after are activated.
+Supplementing good gut bacteria in sufficient quantities is also a crucial factor here: Probiotic bacteria are most effective in the 24 hours after they are activated.
 In the case of yoghurts, this activation stage happens in the dairy, and by the time the yoghurt from the grocery shop has found its way into your fridge, there are hardly any living bacteria left.
-With probiotics in powder form, however, the bacteria are activated outside your body - just before you want to send in reinforcements to your gut.
-This way, enough viable and reproducing bacteria arrive in your intestine.
+With probiotics in powder form, however, the bacteria are activated outside your body - just before you want to send "reinforcements" to your gut.
+Thus, a sufficient number of viable and reproducing bacteria arrive in your intestine.

-Depending on the active substance used, antibiotics can cause diarrhoea in up to 50% of users.
-However, diarrhoea is not always directly associated with the medication, because these adverse effects can also occur even weeks after finishing the course of antibiotics.
+Depending on the active substance used, antibiotics can cause diarrhoea in up to 50% of applicators.
+However, diarrhoea is not always directly associated with the medication, because these adverse effects can also occur even weeks after finishing the antibiotic treatment.
 But how can antibiotics cause diarrhoea?
-The main problem is that antibiotics cannot distinguish between "good" and "bad" bacteria and therefore they completely destroy all kinds of bacteria in their path - even the useful bacteria that make up the intestinal flora is massively damaged and causing inflammation of the intestinal mucosa.
+The main problem is that antibiotics cannot distinguish between "good" and "bad" bacteria and thus cause a complete destroy of all kinds of bacteria in their path - even the beneficial intestinal flora is massively damaged and inflammation of the intestinal mucosa occurs.
 The damage caused to our intestinal flora means that our natural "defence" mechanism is also weakened.
 Aggressive, disease-causing germs, which are also resistant to antibiotics, can therefore multiply almost unhindered.
 The bacteria "Clostridium difficile" often takes over the intestine and leads to problems here.
 Up to 20 % of antibiotic-associated diarrhoea (AAD) is caused by this harmful bacterium - in technical jargon, this is called Clostridium difficile-associated diarrhoea (CDAD).

 What are the symptoms of diarrhoea caused by antibiotics?